Transparency

 AAT records show the Ministers delegate

 “also expressed concerns as to whether the applicant continues to meet the financial viability requirement to be an approved authority.
-However, at the time the decision was made, there was not sufficient evidence available to determine whether the applicant was non-compliant.”
+However, at the time the decision was made (17 May 2021), there was not sufficient evidence available to determine whether the applicant was non-compliant.”

 A significant increase in debt over recent years without a correlating increase in enrolments (its revenue source) has raised serious concerns for the ongoing viability of the school.